Used Skoda Citigo (Mk1, 2012-2019) review - How practical is it?

 Dimensions and cabin design

 The five-door Citigo is 3,563mm long, 1,645mm wide and 1,478mm tall (the three-door model is 4mm slimmer but that’s all).
 That makes it very similar in size and shape to the Hyundai i10, though longer and wider than the Toyota Aygo.

 Both the three-door and five-door versions are strict four-seaters, but those in the back get just enough space for their legs and plenty of headroom.

 Occupants in the back get more legroom than those in the rival Kia Picanto and the rear doors open wide, so it isn’t difficult to get in and out.
 Given the size of the Skoda, it does surprisingly well in this area and will accommodate four adults easily enough.

-You don’t get a totally flat load bay, but you can solve this by adding the £65 variable boot floor, which also creates a handy hidden storage compartment.
+You don’t get a totally flat load bay, but some original owners may have added the £65 variable boot floor, which also creates a handy hidden storage compartment.
 This involves lifting up the boot floor to reveal an extra area beneath it, which is handy for tucking away smaller items such as shopping bags.
-For an extra £55, you can also have a luggage compartment cover and a boot net that helps to keep loose items pinned down.

 In this review

 - 1Skoda Citigo (2012 - 2019) reviewThe Skoda Citigo is an impressive all-rounder in the city car class

 - 2Engines, performance and driveThe Skoda Citigo is perfect for driving around town, and it's not bad on faster roads, either